 3.The long run – the why and the how

-Early in training, I often hear first time half-marathoners say ‘I struggled on my 5-8km this morning, I don’t know how I am going to manage 21.1km’.
-This is where the long run comes in – by gradually building your mileage week by week, before you know it, that 5-8km will be your ‘easy’ session!
+Early in training, runners will often say ‘I struggled on my 5-8km this morning, I don’t know how I am going to manage 21.1km’.
+This is where the long run comes in, by gradually building your mileage week by week, before you know it, that 5-8km will be your ‘easy’ session!

 There are a few key points to follow to get the most out of your long run:

-- a.Don’t run too fast.
+- Don’t run too fast.
 For the most part, long runs should be done slower than your intended race pace.
-You should be doing your long run about 30 seconds to 1 minute/km slower than you plan to go on race day.
+Your pace for your long runs should be about 30 seconds to 1 minute/km slower than you plan to go on race day.
 Long run pace is often referred to as ‘conversational pace’ – this means you should be able to easily have a conversation while you are running.

-- b.Use your long run to practice what you will be doing on race day – what you eat and drink beforehand or during the run right down to what clothes you wear (to make sure they are comfortable and don’t chafe).
+- Use your long run to practice what you will be doing on race day – what you eat and drink beforehand or during the run, right down to what clothes you wear (to make sure they are comfortable and don’t chafe).

-- c.Make your long run enjoyable.
+- Make your long run enjoyable.
 You will be spending a lot of time out there on long runs, so do everything you can to make them a fun and enriching experience.
 Bringing a friend (or two or three) is a great way to maintain ‘conversational pace’.
 Find a nice place to run and celebrate at the end – you deserve it!

-Well done on your training so far.
 Keep up the great work and I look forward to seeing you out on the road!

 Content by Shena Dale.
 Scarborough Physio & Health.